yulyasystem/frontendkottans/11 friends-app/reflections.md

 Asynchronous programming in JS is achieved by using Web APIs that processes code on seperate threads O_O.
 They send their results as tasks on event queue.
 Tasks are defined by callback funcs passed into APIs.
 Ooo, so haaard...

-Async code will only run when the call stack is empty.
+Async code will only run when the call stack is empty. *Callback Functions* are functions  that are passed as arguments into other functions to be executed at later point in time. *setInterval* schedules reoccuring event.

+*Promises* are containers for values that are not avaiable yet but my be eventually become avaible. :confused:
+The _new Promise_ constructor takes callback function with arguments *resolve and reject*. resolve returns a promise that is fulfilled and reject to reject promise :) *then()* and *catch()* methods are used to handle the results the first one for resolved Promises and the second for rejected.